karpathy/ulogme/README.md

 **To view results:**

 1. Run `python export_events.py`.
 This will write JSON files into `render/` directory.
 The `index.html` file inside will later read these to show the visualization
-2. Open `render/render_settings.js` and modify the title mappings according to your own preferences (the input to the `mapwin` function is raw window title.
+2. Copy `render/render_settings_example.js` to `render/render_settings.js` and modify the title mappings according to your own preferences (the input to the `mapwin` function is raw window title.
 The output should be your desired window categories).
 As an example, one rule specifies that if a window title contains "Google Chrome", it should simply all be grouped into category called "Google Chrome".
 Follow the provided example.
+The `display_groups` variable dictates which mapped titles will appear together in every row in the visualization.
 3. Start the web server viewer: `python ulogme_serve.py`, and go to to the provided address )for example `http://localhost:8123`).

 ### User Interface